edgarflorez/nodeschool/git-it/readme.txt

-Hello!, this is a git test file
+Hello!, this is a git test file.

+New line